Feds charge 4 in Iran plot to kidnap US journalist, 4 others

 NEW YORK (AP) — An Iranian intelligence officer and three alleged members of an Iranian intelligence network have been charged in Manhattan with plotting to lure a U.S. journalist and human rights activist from New York to Iran, authorities said Tuesday.

 An indictment in Manhattan federal court alleges that the plot was part of a wider plan to lure three individuals in Canada and a fifth person in the United Kingdom to Iran.
+Victims were also targeted in the United Arab Emirates, authorities said.
 The identities of the alleged victims were not released.

-According to the indictment, all of the targeted victims had been critical of Iran.
+According to the indictment, all of the targeted victims had been critical of Iran, including the New Yorker, a Brooklyn resident described as a journalist, author and human rights activist who has publicized the government of Iran’s human rights abuses.

 Although not charged in the kidnapping plot, Niloufar Bahadorifar, also known as Nellie, was arrested July 1 in California on charges that she has provided U.S. financial and other services to Iranian residents and entities and some financial services supported the plot and violated sanctions against Iran, according to a release.

+The indictment said Bahadorifar, 46, originally from Iran, works at a California department store.
 Bahadorifar’s lawyer, Assistant Federal Defender Martin Cohen, declined to comment.

 Bahadorifar has pleaded not guilty to charges lodged at the time of her arrest and been released on bail, authorities said.
-She still faces arraignment on charges in a superseding indictment unveiled Tuesday.
+She still faces arraignment on charges in Tuesday’s superseding indictment.

 The rest of the defendants are fugitives believed to be based in Iran, authorities said.